 The man’s condition worsened necessitating surgery, which confirmed the presence of the ruptured ulcer on his small intestine, as well as five liters of turbid and foul-smelling fluid within the peritoneal cavity, indicating a subacute process.
 Sepsis had set in and the man passed away shortly after the surgery due to multi-organ failure.

-Led by Mr. Catalano, a partner at the firm, Todd & Weld’s personal injury practice represents victims of medical negligence and other types of personal injury cases.
+Todd & Weld’s personal injury practice represents victims of medical negligence and other types of personal injury cases.
 The goal of the practice is to improve the lives of individuals and families affected by others' negligent conduct and to help alleviate the devastating physical, emotional, and financial burdens they suffer.